-I grew up in the Hamilton area (in the town of Dundas), so I spent much of my childhood and teenage years exploring Hamilton hiking trails.
+If you’re looking for the best Hamilton hiking trails, you’re in luck.
+I grew up in the Hamilton area (in the town of Dundas), so I spent much of my childhood and teenage years exploring hiking trails in Hamilton.
 Even though I’ve moved away from Dundas, I find myself returning to the Hamilton area quite often for the vast forests and green spaces.
-Hamilton is the City of Waterfalls, also known as the waterfall capital of the world with over 150 waterfalls.
-Many of those waterfalls are paired with hiking trails that are equally as impressive.

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.

 Just as there are a ton of waterfalls, there are so many wonderful places to hike in Hamilton.
-To get you started on your adventures going hiking in Hamilton, I’ve compiled this list of the 10 best hiking trails in Hamilton.
+To get you started on your adventures going hiking in Hamilton, I’ve compiled this list of over 15 of the best hiking trails in Hamilton.
 These are my favorite hikes and walks in Hamilton that have their own unique features, like waterfalls, gorges, or scenic forest trails.

 The Bruce Trail